dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

 ![Run automatically activated table checks](https://dqops.com/docs/images/working-with-dqo/daily-monitoring-of-data-quality/run-automatically-activated-table-checks1.png){ loading=lazy; width="1200px" }

-You can also run all checks activated on connection or table.
-Click on the three dot icon next to the name of connection or table and click on the **Run checks** option.
+You can also run all checks activated on the connection or table.
+Click on the three-dot icon next to the name of connection or table and click on the **Run checks** option.

 ![Run all checks activated on connection](https://dqops.com/docs/images/working-with-dqo/daily-monitoring-of-data-quality/run-all-checks-activated-on-table1.png){ loading=lazy; width="600px" }